Simulation Software for Underground Mining.

 Mining operations run on margins that leave little room for planning assumptions that don't hold.
 General Managers face pressure from every direction - safety targets, capital allocation decisions, production targets, and shareholders that expect certainty the operation is performing at its peak.
 The decisions that protect margin aren't made on the floor.
 They're made in the planning room, weeks before crews go underground.
 That's where the gap is. idoba.sim lets planning teams stress-test plans, equipment allocation, fleet sizing, before crews are committed, so critical decisions are made on evidence, not assumption.

-Compare the Plan Against Operational Reality.
+Compare the Weekly Plan Against Operational Reality.

-Defend Capital Decisions and Development Timeline.
+Test Capital Decisions and Your Development Timeline.

 SIMULATION USE CASE